GENAI-1825/template_project1/README.md

 # Project 1

-For Project 1, you'll use this project as a template to refactor and add additional functionalities of your choice.
+For Project 1, you'll use this project as a template to complete, refactor, and add additional functionalities of your choice.

 ## Setting Up
 The recommended practice when working with project locally is to set up a virtual environment.